stephendade/Rpanion-server/README.md

 Note the "Legacy" camera option must be enabled to use cameras on the Pi's CSI port.

-If running Ubuntu 20.04 OS, use:
+If running Ubuntu 20.04 OS on the Pi, use:

 ```
 cd ~/Rpanion-server/deploy/ && ./RasPi-ubuntu20-deploy.sh